Whoaa512/starred/README.md

 ## Others

+- [mysk-research/loupe](https://github.com/mysk-research/loupe) - A privacy-focused iOS app that raises awareness about what native apps can see
 - [WICG/html-in-canvas](https://github.com/WICG/html-in-canvas) -
 - [DataHaskell/awesome-haskell-ml](https://github.com/DataHaskell/awesome-haskell-ml) - 📚 - Resources for Machine Learning and Haskell
 - [hesamsheikh/awesome-openclaw-usecases](https://github.com/hesamsheikh/awesome-openclaw-usecases) - A community collection of OpenClaw use cases for making life easier.